Illinois vacation rental tax guide

 Avalara free tax guides

-Airbnb and Vrbo have changed the way vacationers travel.
-More and more guests are choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Chicago, Lake Michigan, and Springfield, the Prairie State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.
+Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
+With a bounty of popular destinations including Chicago, Lake Michigan, and Springfield, the Prairie State offers prospective short-term rental hosts the opportunity to bring in extra income.

 But new income opportunities bring new tax implications.
 Like hotel and B&B stays, short-term rentals in Illinois are subject to tax.
-Tax authorities require short-term vacation rental hosts to collect applicable short-term rental taxes from their guests and remit them to the proper authorities.
+Vacation rental hosts are required to collect applicable taxes from guests and remit them to the proper authorities.